nathanmcguire/money-regrets/docs/index.md

 ## 🎯 What Is This?

-MoneyRegrets is a brutally honest, slightly sarcastic finance tracker designed to highlight your spending *sins*.
+Money Regrets is a brutally honest, slightly sarcastic finance tracker designed to highlight your spending *sins*.
 Think of it as a budgeting app with a passive-aggressive therapist baked in.

 ## 📉 Core Features